ruiying-ocean/cgeniepy/README.md

 # About

-This is a open-source Python package used in my own Ph.D project to analyse and visualise cGENIE model output (mostly in netCDF format).
+This is aq open-source Python package used in my Ph.D project to analyse and visualise cGENIE model output (mostly in netCDF format).

 Main features:

 * unit system
-* visualisation (Map, Taylor diagram, extra colormap, etc)
+* visualisation based on Matplotlib
 * chemistry system
 * ocean basin detection